Coming Around Again (Carly Simon song)

-"Coming Around Again" is a song by American singer-songwriter Carly Simon, written for the film Heartburn (1986) and later from the album of the same name, Coming Around Again (1987).
+"Coming Around Again" is a song by American singer-songwriter Carly Simon, written for the film Heartburn (1986)—based on Nora Ephron's novel of the same name, a semi-autobiographical account of her marriage to Carl Bernstein—and later appeared on the album of the same name, Coming Around Again (1987).
 Released as a single in 1986, it became one of Simon's biggest hits, peaking at No. 18 on the US Billboard Hot 100 and No. 5 on the Billboard Adult Contemporary chart.
 It was also a top-10 hit in Austria, Ireland, the Netherlands, Sweden, and the United Kingdom.

 The success of the song began a career resurgence for Simon.
 It is featured on multiple compilations of her work, including the three-disc box set Clouds in My Coffee (1995), the UK import The Very Best of Carly Simon: Nobody Does It Better (1998), the two-disc retrospective Anthology (2002), the single-disc Reflections: Carly Simon's Greatest Hits (2004), and Sony Music's Playlist: The Very Best of Carly Simon (2014).